Renewable Energy Expansion under Taxes and Subsidies: A Transmission Operator's Perspective: Introduction

-Therefore, this paper aims to study the influence of the transmission system operator (TSO)’s decisions in composition with existing renewable-driven policies, such as carbon taxes and VRE-associated incentives, on the generation mix while assuming the GenCos to behave as price-takers under perfect competition market settings.
-The proposed modelling setting assumes the TSO to act proactively, implying that TSO takes a leading position and anticipates the generation capacity investment decisions influenced by its transmission system expansion.
+The proposed model assumes the TSO to take a leading position and anticipate the generation capacity investment decisions influenced by its transmission system expansion.
 This assumption leads to the bi-level structure of the proposed model.
 Such a modelling approach is widely used in energy market planning.
-As an example, in \citep{ZHANG201684}, the authors exploited a bi-level scheme to consider integrated generation-transmission expansion at the upper level and modified unit-commitment model with demand response at the lower level when deriving an optimal expansion scheme for the whole system. \citet{8451880} proposed a bi-level evolutionary optimization method for cooperative generation and transmission expansion planning.
-The proposed scheme involves selecting the location of lines and energy generators at the first level and deciding the respective capacities of the corresponding selected lines and generators at the second level. \citet{VIRASJOKI2020104716} exploited a bi-level structure when formulating the model for optimal energy storage capacity and capacity use planning.
-At the upper level, the authors considered welfare or individual profit-maximising investors making decisions regarding the utility-scale storage, while the lower level depicts power market operations of GenCos represented as either perfect competition or Cournot oligopoly.
+As an example, \citet{ZHANG201684} exploited a bi-level scheme to consider integrated generation-transmission expansion at the upper level and modified unit-commitment model with demand response at the lower level. \citet{VIRASJOKI2020104716} considered a bi-level structure when formulating the model for optimal energy storage capacity sizing and use planning.
 In this paper, we reformulate the model proposed in \citep{VIRASJOKI2020104716} to consider welfare maximising TSO at the upper level, making decisions in the transmission lines instead of energy storage.
-An analogous strategy can be observed in \citep{SIDDIQUI2019208}, where the authors investigated the indirect influence of the TSO’s decisions as a part of an emissions mitigation strategy aligned with different levels of carbon charges in a deregulated industry.
+An analogous strategy has been considered by \citet{SIDDIQUI2019208} during the investigation of the indirect influence of the TSO’s decisions as a part of an emissions mitigation strategy aligned with different levels of carbon charges in a deregulated industry.
 Aimed at the analytical implications, their paper neglects VRE and demand-associated uncertainty, as well as the heterogeneity of the GenCos, while assuming unlimited generation capacity.
 These shortcomings are addressed in the current paper by means of introducing VRE intermittency and allowing GenCos to invest in diversified power generation technologies.
 Furthermore, we account for various investment budget portfolios for TSO and GenCos to investigate how GenCos' investment capital availability influences the total VRE share in the optimal generation mix.